 As per Frost & Sullivan’s latest Enterprise Mobile Services Report Q4 FY 2020-21 (January-March 2021), he said that Airtel is the market leader in the Cellular IoT space, holding a 45.5 percent market share.

 Airtel IoT is an end-to-end platform with the capability to connect and manage billions of devices and applications in a highly secure and seamless fashion.

-With the accelerated adoption of IoT ecosystem in daily business operations, Airtel Business has successfully developed industry-specific use cases to address customer’s pain points and drive business value, he said, adding it has created significant strategic differentiation from competitors in the IoT market.
+With the accelerated adoption of IoT ecosystem in daily business operations, Airtel Business has successfully developed industry-specific use cases to address customer’s pain points and drive business value, adding it has created significant strategic differentiation from competitors in the IoT market.

 Airtel IoT currently supports over 6 million managed IoT connections, including a range of vertical-specific solutions like industrial asset monitoring, smart metering, and vehicle telematics with an innovative approach to building IoT solutions.

 Airtel Business leverages its pan-India network to provide customers with IoT connectivity irrespective of their size, industry, or location.

 MG Motor, Pine Labs, Paytm, Kirloskar, BSES, Genus, Kent, Black Buck, Meghalaya Power Distribution Corporation Ltd, and Odisha Power Transmission Company are among the enterprises that are already using Airtel’s IoT solutions.

 Meghalaya Power Distribution Corporation, in a statement, said: “Digital transformation is a key focus area for us.
 The implementation of smart metering infrastructure in the state is a major milestone in this journey.
 We needed a partner with strong capabilities and deep expertise in the space of IoT and smart utilities and Airtel ticked all the boxes for us.”